Caroline Collins

-Caroline Collins (born July 27, 1993) is an American weekday evening news anchor for KRIV-TV in Houston, Texas.
+Caroline Collins (born July 27, 1993) is an American weekday evening news anchor for KRIV-TV in Houston, Texas, United States.
 She gained attention for her Social Media posts during her time at KSEE-TV in Fresno, California.
 She co-hosted a nationally televised golf instructional show series, The Swing Clinic, which aired on Fox Sports.
 Collins was the face of national golf companies modeling for Golf Galaxy and Dick's Sporting Goods.

 She also competed for Miss Pennsylvania.

 Early life and college

 Collins grew up in West Middlesex, Pennsylvania, where her father is a professional PGA golf instructor.
 Her parents entered her into beauty pageants to hone her public speaking skills.
 She attended Kennedy Catholic High School (Hermitage, Pennsylvania) and Point Park University in Pittsburgh, Pennsylvania on a full-ride athletic scholarship.
 She was on the PPU women's golf team where she won several events and made two holes-in-one within two weeks of one another and was All-Conference in her senior year.
 She received a bachelor's in broadcasting in 2015 and later a Master of Arts in communication technology, with a concentration in social media in 2019, both at PPU.